Arnazz10/Terminal-Portfolio/README.md

 # Terminal Portfolio-ls project

 A modern, terminal-themed portfolio website built with React, TypeScript, and Express.js.
-Features a dark theme with neon green accents, matrix rain background, and a command-line interface aesthetic
+Features a dark theme with neon green accents, matrix rain background, and a command-line interface aesthetic in it

 ## 🚀 Features